-To earn a 100% payout, the performance target under the 2007 program requires the Company's compounded average growth rate in earnings per share to exceed by three percentage points the compounded average growth rate in the U.S. Gross National Product over the four-year performance period.
+To earn a 100% payout, the performance target under the 2007 and the 2010 programs requires the Company's compounded average growth rate in earnings per share to exceed by three percentage points the compounded average growth rate in the U.S. Gross National Product over the relevant four-year performance period.
 We target earnings per share growth exceeding the growth in the economy because we believe this focus on above market growth over the long-term performance period drives participants in the program to produce superior financial returns for our stockholders.
+The payout is made primarily in common stock, with a portion paid in cash to cover tax obligations of participants.